-Courses taken at the three institutions are generally accepted for transfer to other institutions.
-However, the transferability of credits is solely at the discretion of the accepting institution.
-It is the student's responsibility to confirm whether UAGM- Carolina Campus or any other institution will accept credits.
+The transferability of credits is solely at the discretion of the accepting institution.
+It is the student's responsibility to confirm whether credits completed at Universidad Ana G. Méndez - Carolina Campus will be accepted at any other institution.

-Program Changes, Withdrawals, and Special Permits
+Program Changes, Withdrawals, and Transient Registration